Caesars, Hilton among groups exempt from proposed tax rule on REITs

-(Reuters) - Some casino and hotel companies including Caesars Entertainment Corp (CZR.O) and Hilton Worldwide Holdings Inc (HLT.N) are expected to get a reprieve from a proposal to curb real estate investment trusts, or REITs.
+Dec 16 (Reuters) - Some casino and hotel companies including Caesars Entertainment Corp and Hilton Worldwide Holdings Inc are expected to get a reprieve from a proposal to curb real estate investment trusts, or REITs.

 An earlier version of the $650 billion tax break bill detailed Wednesday included provisions that would have potentially derailed major company deals that involve REITs, which have gained popularity among investors thanks to more favorable tax treatment.